ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The Receipt is stored in the unprotected header of COSE Envelope of the Signed Statement.
 A Transparent Statement remains a valid Signed Statement, and may be registered again in a different Transparency Service.

+Verifiable Data Structure:

+: a data structure which supports one or proof types, such as "inclusion proofs" or "consistency proofs".

 {: #mybody}

 # Definition of Transparency